uzongoka/pulse-sms-issues/README.md

 ```

 To report your issue, find the `Issues` link near the top of the web page and click it.
 Then in the right corner, click the green button labeled `New issue`.

+## Contributing to Pulse SMS

+Want to dig in to some code yourself, rather than just report issues to this page?
+I have two open-source Pulse clients that you can take a look at:

+1. The Pulse desktop clients, built on Electron: https://github.com/klinker24/messenger-desktop
+2. The Pulse iOS client, built in Swift: https://github.com/klinker24/messenger-ios

+If you are interested in helping, take a look and see what you can build.
+I am always open to quality contributions towards the app!

+The backend, web interface, and Android apps are not open-source.
+All the issue tracking/feature requests, for the two repos above, will still be done on this page, as well.